-- The induction process will include familiarisation with child protection responsibilities and procedures to be followed if members of staff have any concerns about a child's safety or welfare. - The setting will ensure that members of staff are provided with appropriate supervision in accordance with the statutory requirements of Early Years Foundation Stage (EYFS) 2021. - The EYFS Leader for Langley Park Primary Academy recognise regular, planned, and accountable supervision, which is a two-way process, offers support and develops the knowledge, skills and values of an individual, group, or team.
-We see its purpose is to monitor the progress of professional practice and to help staff to improve the quality of the work they do, thus improving outcomes for children as well as achieving agreed objectives.
-Supervision also provides an opportunity to discuss sensitive issues including the safeguarding of children and any concerns raised about an individual or colleague's practice. - The setting will ensure all members of staff and volunteers will receive regular and planned supervision sessions.
-Uninterrupted time will be set aside to ensure any supervision sessions effective for both practitioner and management to ensure that: - o All staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children - o All staff are supported by the DSL in their safeguarding role. - o All members of staff have regular reviews of their own practice to ensure they improve over time. - Any member of staff affected by issues arising from concerns for children's welfare or safety can seek support from the DSL. - The DSL will also put staff in touch with outside agencies for professional support if they so wish.
+The induction process will include familiarisation with child protection responsibilities and procedures to be followed if members of staff have any concerns about a child's safety or welfare.

+The Academy will ensure that members of staff who are working within the foundation stage are provided with appropriate supervision in accordance with the statutory requirements of Early Years Foundation Stage (EYFS).

+The Academy will provide appropriate supervision and support for all members of staff to ensure that:

+- All staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children - o All staff are supported by the DSL in their safeguarding role. - All members of staff have regular reviews of their own practice to ensure they improve over time.

+Any member of staff affected by issues arising from concerns for children's welfare or safety can seek support from the DSL.

+The DSL will also put staff in touch with outside agencies for professional support if they so wish.
 Staff can also approach organisations such as their Union, the Education Support Partnership or other similar organisations directly.